melonux/ZKPFromScratch/README.md

 # Working on

 - Translating the foundational [Number Theory](https://crypto.stanford.edu/pbc/notes/numbertheory/), essential for understanding ZKP, into Chinese.
+Typo errors in the original text will be corrected.
+Sections where the explanation jumps or lacks coherence will be annotated with additional explanations.